-- better understand the technological world in which they live, and take an informed interest in science and scientific developments - learn about the basic principles of Chemistry through a mix of theoretical and practical studies - develop an understanding of the scientific skills essential for further study at IBDP, skills which are useful in everyday life - learn how science is studied and practised, and become aware that the results of scientific research can have both good and bad effects on individuals, communities and the environment.
+- Better understand the technological world in which they live, and take an informed interest in science and scientific developments - Learn about the basic principles of Chemistry through a mix of theoretical and practical studies - Develop an understanding of the scientific skills essential for further study at IBDP, skills which are useful in everyday life - Learn how science is studied and practised, and become aware that the results of scientific research can have both good and bad effects on individuals, communities and the environment.

 Assessment: All candidates must enter for three papers.
-The majority of CKY candidates will take Paper 3 (the Extended Curriculum), which is eligible for the award of grades A to G, however a Core Curriculum (Paper 2) is available in which a reduced curriculum is covered in the exams with only grades C to G available.
+The majority of CKY candidates will take Paper 2 and 4 (the Extended Curriculum), which is eligible for the award of grades A to G, however a Core Curriculum (Paper 1 and 3) is available in which a reduced curriculum is covered in the exams with only grades C to G available.
 If the class teacher believes a student would benefit from completing the Core Curriculum the student and their parents will be informed as soon as possible.

-All candidates take:
+All candidates take eithe er:

-Paper 1 45 minutes
+Core Curriculum Extended Curriculun n

-Multiple choice question pap er
+Paper 1 45 minutes Paper 2 45 minutes

-Weighted at 30% of total ava ilable mark
+Multiple choice question n paper Multiple choice que stion paper

-and either:
+Weighted at 30% of total available mark or Weighted at 30% of total available mark

-Paper 2 1 hour 15 minutes Or Paper 3 1 hour 15 minutes
+Paper 3 1 hour 15 minutes Paper 4 1 hour 15 minutes

-Core theory paper Extended theory paper
+Core theory paper Extended theory pa per

-Weighted at 50% of total ava ilable marks Weighted at 50% of total available marks
+Weighted at 50% of total available marks Weighted at 50% of total available marks

 and

 Paper 6 1 hour

 Alternative to Practical

-Weighted at 20% of total ava ilable marks
+Weighted at 20% of total available marks